FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 # Questions And Answers
 **Is there is Linux version?**

 No, but also, what?
-This application deals mostly in solving Windows specific problems (to do with the registry, or running as administrator, etc.) for Windows specific plugins.
+This player deals mostly in solving Windows specific problems (to do with the registry, or running as administrator, etc.) for Windows specific plugins.
 The types of programs Flashpoint Secure Player is useful for would not have run natively on Linux in the first place.

 **Why does the Modification Name need to be specified in the configuration file if the filename of the configuration file also reflects it?**